The geometry of maximal representations of surface groups into SO(2,n): Maximal representations into

 A representation $\rho:\Gamma\rightarrow \SO_0(2,n+1)$ is {\em completely reducible} if any $\rho(\Gamma)$-invariant subspace of $\R^{n+3}$ has a $\rho(\Gamma)$-invariant complement.
-For completely reducible representations, we have the following theorem. \begin{theo}[Corlette \cite{corlette}] A representation $\rho:\Gamma\rightarrow \SO_0(2,n+1)$ is completely reducible if and only if, for each Riemann surface structure $X$ on $S,$ there exists a harmonic metric $\textbf{h}_\rho:\widetilde X\rightarrow \mathfrak{X}.$ Moreover, a harmonic metric is unique up to the action of the centralizer of $\rho.$ \end{theo}
+For completely reducible representations, we have the following theorem. \begin{theo}[Corlette \cite{corlette}] A representation $\rho:\Gamma\rightarrow \SO_0(2,n+1)$ is completely reducible if and only if, for each Riemann surface structure $X$ on $\Sigma,$ there exists a harmonic metric $\textbf{h}_\rho:\widetilde X\rightarrow \mathfrak{X}.$ Moreover, a harmonic metric is unique up to the action of the centralizer of $\rho.$ \end{theo}

-\begin{rmk} In \cite{burgeriozziwienhard}, it is shown that all maximal representations are completely reducible and that the centralizer of a maximal representation in compact.
-Thus, for maximal representations there exists a unique harmonic metric. \end{rmk}
+\begin{rmk} In \cite{burgeriozziwienhard}, it is shown that all maximal representations are completely reducible and that the centralizer of a maximal representation is compact.
+Thus, for maximal representations harmonic metrics are unique. \end{rmk}

 For a completely reducible representation $\rho$, the energy of the harmonic metric $\textbf{h}_\rho$ defines a function on the Teichm\"uller space $\Teich(\Sigma)$ of $\Sigma$